sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

-In the [pop_envtopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_envtopo.m) plot (below), the black thick line indicates the data envelope (i.e. minimum and maximum of all channel at every time point) and the colored show the component ERPs.
+In the [pop_envtopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_envtopo.m) plot (below), the thick black line indicates the data envelope (i.e., minimum and maximum of all channels at every time point), and the colored show the component ERPs.

 ![375](/assets/images/Envtopo.gif)